Quick Look at this Cold Lemon Pasta Salad Recipe

 Ingredients

-- 16 oz bow tie pasta (farfalle pasta), use this gluten-free kind if you want
+- 16 ounces bow tie pasta (farfalle pasta), or gluten-free pasta

 - 2 lemons